janmarthedal/janmr.com/_posts/2010-05-23-book-review-the-book-of-numbers.markdown

   game theory, number theory and graph theory."
 date: 2010-05-23 16:46:18.000000000 +02:00
 categories:
-- book review
+- book-review
 tags:
-- recommended reading
+- book-review
-- highly recommended reading
+- recommended-reading
 ---
 <div class="pull-right"><a href="{% amazon conway-guy %}"><img src="{% bookcover conway-guy %}" alt=""></a></div>
 *The Book of Numbers* is a wonderful book about, well, numbers.
 And lots of them.
 From ancient ways of writing numbers to [Gaussian integers](http://en.wikipedia.org/wiki/Gaussian_integer) to [surreal numbers](http://en.wikipedia.org/wiki/Surreal_number).
 The authors are some tough mathematicians, too.
 [John H. Conway](http://en.wikipedia.org/wiki/John_Horton_Conway) is Professor of Mathematics at [Princeton University](http://www.princeton.edu), an authority in game theory and group theory, and the inventor of the [Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and [surreal numbers](http://en.wikipedia.org/wiki/Surreal_numbers).
 [Richard K.](http://en.wikipedia.org/wiki/Richard_Guy) [Guy](http://math.ucalgary.ca/profiles/richard-guy) is professor emeritus of mathematics at the [University of Calgary](http://www.ucalgary.ca/) and has (co)authored several hundred publications on combinatorial game theory, number theory and graph theory.<span></span>